edgedb/easy-edgedb/chapter16/index.md

 );
 ```

-Here's the JSON output (remember, set with '\set output-format json-pretty`) which looks pretty nice:
+Here's the JSON output (remember, set with `\set output-format json-pretty`) which looks pretty nice:

 ```
 {